FilipWirsen/pp5-ci/README.md

 In order to take payments for the online store I implemented Stripe, you first have to create an account with them and then using the [documentation](https://stripe.com/docs) add the relevant HTML, Python and JavaScript code suitible for your project needs.

 ## AWS Static and Media Storage
 All static and media files are stored in the cloud using Amazon AWS S3.
-I created a bucket, user group and user that can access this site and the relevant files.
+Iccreated a bucket, user group and user that can access this site and the relevant files.
 In order for the files to be correctly served the following setting have to be added to your settings.py file in your project directory:

 <img src="readme_assets/aws.png">